yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

       and add/remove pod-ports from security-groups.

-Create service/endpoint with no ocp-route/ingress pointing to it:
+* Create service/endpoint with no ocp-route/ingress pointing to it.

   * Service/Endpoint is created
     * name: s1
     * the Service and Endpoint controllers will create user loadbalancer

-Create service/endpoint, ocp-route/ingress, delete ocp-route/ingress:
+* Create service/endpoint, ocp-route/ingress, delete ocp-route/ingress:

   * Service/Endpoint is created
     * name: s1